 The rate of college-level education in Slatington is quite a bit lower than the national average among all cities of 21.84%: just 11.67% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Slatington in 2010 was $22,629, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $90,516 for a family of four.
 However, Slatington contains both very wealthy and poor people as well.

 The people who call Slatington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Slatington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Slatington include Irish, Italian, Pennsylvania German, and English.
+Important ancestries of people in Slatington include Irish, Italian, Pennsylvania German, and Welsh.